ValeriaPineda23/Loan-Eligibility-Predictions/README.md

 LoanAmount |-0.007 |0.796 |Not rejected
 Loan_Amount_Term|-0.020|0.549|Not rejected

-Moreover, we developed the $Xi^2$ hypothesis tests to evaluate the correlation between the target and categorical variables (see Table 5).
-For which we obtained the results that appear in Table 5.
-According to the results, we can see that the variables `Married`, `Education`, `Credit_History`, `Dependents_2`, `Property_Area_1`, and `Property_Area_2` seem to have a significant correlation with the target variable.
+Moreover, we developed the $Xi^2$ hypothesis tests to evaluate the correlation between the target and categorical variables.
+According to the results in tha table below, we can see that the variables `Married`, `Education`, `Credit_History`, `Dependents_2`, `Property_Area_1`, and `Property_Area_2` seem to have a significant correlation with the target variable.

 Variable|stat|p-value|Null Hypothesis
 ---|---|---|---